 Dr. Ankita is the creative designer of the products which are made by rural women.
 They are trained in order to upscale the items.
 Every woman in her firm gets an opportunity to work from home.

 Dr. Ankita has nearly fifty publications.
-After blogging with UN WOMEN Asia & Pacific, she moved to The Times of India, Jagran, Amar Ujala and other newspapers.
-She creates mini documentaries (Founded, Purple Studio) on social topics to create awareness and is a spokesperson at events to counsel women and youth on aspects of life.
+After blogging with UN WOMEN Asia & Pacific, she moved to The Times of India, Jagran, Amar Ujala, and other newspapers.
+Creates minidocumentaries (Founder, Purple Studio) on social topics to create awareness and is a spokesperson at events to counsel women and youth on aspects of life.

-She completed Doctoral research in the field of women empowerment through employment from GLA University Mathura (India).
-B.Tech and MBA graduate from Jaypee Institute of Information Technology, Noida, has ~11 years progressive work experience in the corporate and in teaching.
-She trained with Nucleus Software Exports Ltd, Microsoft (I) Pvt Ltd and worked with Redington India Ltd. She later joined as Assistant Professor in GLA University, Mathura, India and was a marketing faculty for MBA youths.
-She is an animal lover and her two toddler-girls are inspirations behind parenting.
-Her research interests are entrepreneurship, quality education and women in public policy.
+She is Ph.D. in Management with a focus on women empowerment through employment from GLA University Mathura (India).
+B.Tech and MBA graduate from Jaypee Institute of Information Technology, Noida, has ~11 years of progressive work experience in corporate and teaching.
+She trained with Nucleus Software Exports Ltd, Microsoft (I) Pvt Ltd, and worked with Redington India Ltd. She later joined as Assistant Professor at GLA University, Mathura, India, and was a marketing faculty for MBA youths.
+She is an animal lover and her two toddler girls are inspirations behind parenting.
+Her research interests are entrepreneurship, quality education, and women in public policy.
 She has presented her research findings in Oxford and Cambridge, about this initiative.

 The foundation of Greenhath Products was laid down in August 2017 and Dr. Ankita is Vice Chairperson of Heisenberg International School, Mariahu, Jaunpur (India).